rishiswethan/Video-Audio-Face-Emotion-Recognition/README.md

 3) `python setup.py`
 4) `python run.py`
    - When you run prediction from the one of the 3 models, you'll get a menu to choose the model you want to use.
+This will give you all options you need for inference.
+For things like train, preprocessing, etc, follow the instructions below.
 _______________

 ### To preprocess data